-We conducted our engagement in accordance with the Post-16 Audit Code of Practice issued jointly by the Skills Funding Agency and the Education Funding Agency.
+We conducted our engagement in accordance with the Post-16 Audit Code of Practice issued by the Education and Skills Funding Agency.
 We performed a limited assurance engagement as defined in that framework.

 The objective of a limited assurance engagement is to perform such procedures as to obtain information and explanations in order to provide us with sufficient appropriate evidence to express a negative conclusion on regularity.